dmckinley3/dmit1508_1212-oa01/Lesson25a-Subqueries/subqueries.md

 # Subquery Exercise
+Use the IQSchool database for this exercise.
+Each question must use a subquery in its solution.
+** If the questions could also be solved without a subquery, solve it without one as well **

 ## Exercise Solutions
-**If the questions could also be solved without a subquery, solve it without one as well**

 1. Select the Payment dates and payment amount for all payments that were Cash.<br>

 ```sql